jcklpe/open-source-branding-toolkit/README.md

 ## Q: What can I expect when I make a branding request?

-It means I (or anyone who wants to join this project with a history of design work behind them) will make a branding package for the open source project.
+**A:** It means I (or anyone who wants to join this project with a history of design work behind them) will make a branding package for the open source project.
 This is meant to be a collaborative process which will be openly discussed using the github ticketing system.
 I'm still adjusting the overall structure of this project, but my plan is to have a template repo which can then be forked, and added back into this project using git submodules.

 (the below is a work in progress and will change over time) A specific list of artifacts created for a brand identity would be as follows: